theAkashDas/SwitchLongevityTest/README.md

   - if stopFucntion is not set to 1, the servo is used to press the switch.
   - count is the total no. of times switch is pressed.
   - cycle is the number of ON-OFF cycle done.
-  - updating eeprom data after every 25 secs.
+  - updating eeprom data after every 50 secs.
   - updating stateChange with a specific condition of pb4 status.
   - repeating all over again.
+  - if stopFucntion is set to 1, servo stops pressing.

 Changed the code flow a little.
 Working Fine.
 Now need to optimise the code and architect the code structure.